 - Are they an Environment Agency registered waste carrier?

 - Where is the waste is going?
 A legitimate company should not object to being asked questions.

-- That you get a proper receipt detailing what has been removed, and where it will be going.
+- That you get a proper receipt (Waste Transfer Note) detailing what has been removed, and where it will be going.
 See that the Company/trader details are included.

-If in any doubt as to whether someone is a legitimate waste carrier, do not allow them to take your waste.
+If in any doubt as to whether someone is a legitimate waste carrier or proper waste removal company and, they ask you to pay cash on the spot without giving you a waste transfer note, do not allow them to take your waste.